Board

 Estonia: Eesti

-Olga is an Associate Professor of Religious Education in the School of Theology and Religious Studies at University of Tartu.
-Her research focuses on young people’s views about religion and religious diversity, contextuality of religious views, teachers’ strategies and biography.
+Olga is an Associate Professor of Religious Education in the School of Theology and Religious Studies at the University of Tartu.
+Her research focuses on young people’s views about religion and religious diversity, the contextuality of religious views, teachers’ strategies, and biography.
 See more on her professional website.

 She has worked as a teacher of Religious Education and has written several teaching-learning resources.
 She is actively involved in improving the national syllabus for Religious Education.
 She has been with EFTRE since 2004, most of the time as representative of Estonia.